motheblackcat/lk/README.md

 - Jump animation from anystate prevent attack animation from being fully played during a jump
 - Attack sound played with no animation when spamming (check it attack is registered)
+- Warning on animation param "watch"
+- Add sounds to menus